bquarant/wip/_posts/2014-02-04-amyloidosis.md

 ### ATTR (transthyretin) amyloidosis
 - made in the choroid plexus and liver
 - Precursor is **transthyretin (prealbumin)** which normally functions to transport thyroxine
-- **Familial neuropathies**: dominant inheritance pattern, usually due to a single AA substituion
+- **Familial neuropathies**: dominant inheritance pattern, usually due to a single AA substitution
-- **Cardiac**: *Senile* - 5-10% of elderly, no symptoms. *Familial* - clinical cardiomyopathy.
+- **Amyloid cardiomyopathy**: *Senile* - 5-10% of elderly, no symptoms. *Familial* - clinical cardiomyopathy.
 Deposits typically in the left atrium and mainly subendocardial and not extensive.
 Think about this when you have familial cardiomegaly or CHF.
 - New therapy using siRNA cleaves target mRNA, use nanoparticles to deliver the siRNA to hepatocytes, decrease circulating ATTR.

 <span><br></span>